cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 [//]: # (What tools are available to analyze the native binary?)

-It is possible compiling JVM bytecode using either AOT or JIT approaches.
+It is possible to compile JVM bytecode using either AOT or JIT approaches.
 It would be wrong to say one approach is better than the other since they are suited for different situations.
 The GraalVM compiler allows for building high-performance applications with AOT compilation, reducing the startup time and improving the performance considerably.
 This power comes at the cost of complying with the close world assumption (no Java dynamic features are allowed).
 Developers can still use the standard JIT compiler in the Hotspot VM to use dynamic features, which supports machine code generation at runtime.